-Available September 22 on PS4, Xbox One and PC
+Available on PS4 (version tested), Xbox One and PC

 Sign up for the newsletter

 Get news, competitions and special offers direct to your inbox

 Given how much must be going on with the engine, you’d forgive it for having to hold back on visuals but that’s not the case at all.
 Instead, Project Cars 2 is a very good-looking game, and captures the dynamic atmosphere you want from the genre.
 You’ll always have that sensation you’re traveling at breakneck speeds – there’s no point hurling along a highway at 200mph if it feels like you’re stuck on the M25 – and the in-car views are especially pleasing.